theywa/enketo-express-oc/doc/oc-api.md

 - Has a **required** `ecid` parameter with string value.
 - Has an optional `pid` parameter.
 - Has an optional `load_warning` parameter for a string value to be displayed in a modal dialog upon load.
+- Has an optional `go_to` parameter with a string value consisting of the absolute path of the question.
+A fragment identifier (#hash) can be added to point to a specific discrepancy note thread_id.
+E.g. `go_to=/path/to/node_comment#345saUDfg`.
 - Has an optional `go_to_error_url` parameter that in conjunction with `go_to` will prompt the user to redirect to a _mini form_ if the go_to target is not available or hidden.

 Otherwise, use exactly as [POST /survey/view/iframe](http://apidocs.enketo.org/v2/#/post-survey-view-iframe)